The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 A couple looking at a laptop

-Before we get started, let’s figure out whether now is the right time for you to start your home buying journey.
+Before we get started, let’s figure out whether now is the right time for you to start your homeownership journey.
 There are a few variables you might want to consider to ensure that you’re setting yourself up for financial success.

 Your Income